 In the financial domain, loan providers and intermediaries are looking to diversify their product and services portfolio, especially around sustainability.
 For many financial products, a wide range of documentation (e.g. income statements) needs to be submitted by the consumer of the product.
 Replacing these documents with structured data from validated sources would provide more reliable information.
 Besides, it would provide a better customer experience, as the data can usually be shared with one click.

 In the Data Sharing Coalition, participant Hypotheken Data Netwerk (HDN) discovered this common interest between the financial and energy domain.
 HDN provides a standard and platform for data exchange in the Dutch financial domain and already supports the use of validated external data sources in several financial processes.
-Together with several other stakeholders, HDN started to further explore the Green Loans use case.
+Together with system operators and several other stakeholders, HDN started to further explore the Green Loans use case.

 Enabling consumers to share energy data with financial service providers